 Numerous individuals fail to get the above data from the other party and only focus on knowing the name and address of the insurance agency.
 However, when you are hoping to settle your claim for your injuries, the insurance agency isn't the individual you are suing – you are suing the careless driver who caused your injuries and car damage.
 Since you need to typically act rapidly in these cases, it is imperative to have a decent record of who was associated with the accident, a written account of the incident and circumstances surrounding it, witness information, and all the details you can collect.
-Failure to have the important information about the driver could be the biggest deterence in receiving a fair settlement to help cover medical bills and car repair costs.
+Failure to have important information about the driver could be the biggest deterrence in receiving a fair settlement to help cover medical bills and car repair costs.

 Distinguishing the At-Fault Party